bnb-chain/bsc-genesis-contract/README.md

 3. Edit system contracts setting as needed.
 4. Run `node scripts/generate-genesis.js` will generate genesis.json

-## How to generate mainnet/testnet/QA/dev genesis file
+## How to generate mainnet/testnet/dev genesis file

 ```shell
 poetry run python -m scripts.generate ${network}
 ```
 Check the `genesis.json` file, and you can get the exact compiled bytecode for different network.
 (`poetry run python -m scripts.generate --help ` for more details)

+You can refer to `generate:dev` in `package.json` for more details about how to custom params for local dev-net.

 ## How to update contract interface for test